-After listing the comparable domestic model for each model exported to Canada, list all other models, as defined as goods of the same description, which were sold in your domestic market but not sold to Canada.
+After listing the comparable domestic product for each product exported to Canada, list all other products, as defined as goods of the same description, which were sold in your domestic market but not sold to Canada.

-IMPORTANT NOTE: Product descriptions, which are to be provided for all worksheets (Appendix 1 to 4), must be consistent when describing the same model and include the period of production, as electronic comparisons and manipulations will be made in analyzing the data.
-For example, if a domestic model is listed in Appendix 2 (selection of like goods), this model must be described in exactly the same way and also include the period of production in Appendix 3 (listings of domestic sales), Appendix 4 (listings of total cost of goods).
-This also applies to Appendix 1 (exports to Canada.)
-Please note that question C13 of this RFI asks for an explanation of product/model codes if used.
+IMPORTANT NOTE: Product descriptions, which are to be provided for all worksheets (Appendix 1 to 4), must be consistent when describing the same product and include the period of production, as electronic comparisons and manipulations will be made in analyzing the data.
+For example, if a domestic product is listed in Appendix 2 (selection of like goods), this product must be described in exactly the same way and also include the period of production in Appendix 3 (listings of domestic sales), Appendix 4 (listings of total cost of goods).
+This also applies to Appendix 1 (exports to Canada).
+Please note that question C14 of this RFI asks for an explanation of product/model codes if used.